-King Eadred ruled the England from 26 May 946 – 23 November 955.
+King Eadred ruled England from 26 May 946 to 23 November 955.
 He was the son of Edward the Elder and was the younger brother of Edward I.

-His mother Eadgifu of Kent was the daughter of Sigehelm, Ealdorman of Kent and third wife of this father, Edward the Elder.
+His mother Eadgifu of Kent was the daughter of Sigehelm, Ealdorman of Kent, and the third wife of his father, Edward the Elder.

 Eadred came to power after the death of his elder brother Edward I. He belonged to the House of Wessex and was Catholic by religion.
 He succeeded his elder brother Edmond I.

-King Amlaíb Cuarán also known as the Óláf Sihtricson was the godson of Edmund and was the King of Northumbria especially in the initial part of 940s.
+King Amlaíb Cuarán also known as the Óláf Sihtricson was the godson of Edmund and was the King of Northumbria, especially in the initial part of the 940s.
 He was deposed from the Kingship, but soon he succeeded his cousin as the King of Dublin.

 Eric ‘Bloodaxe’ challenged Eadred by declaring himself as the King of Northumbria.
 Previously, he had been the King of Norway.
 Eadred did not take this thing lightly and attacked his warriors in Northumbria with his full force.